aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-2d-component-configuration/_index.md

 ## Prerequisites

 1. **Installation** – Ensure Aspose.BarCode for .NET is installed.
-Download it from the website [here](https://releases.aspose.com/barcode/net/).
+Download it from the [Aspose.BarCode .NET release page](https://releases.aspose.com/barcode/net/).
 2. **Basic Knowledge** – Familiarity with C# and .NET development will help you follow the steps.
 3. **Development Environment** – Visual Studio, Rider, or any C#‑compatible editor.